bailey27/cppcryptfs/INSTALL.md

 Then go to c:\\git\\cppcryptfs in Windows Explorer and double-click on cppcryptfs.sln.
 This will load the project into Visual Studio.

 Then change the build configuration to "Release" and the target platform to "x64".
+Select "x86" instead of "x64" if you are doing a 32-bit build.

 Here is a screenshot that shows where to set the build configuration and target platform (see the red underlines).